igor-polanski/toDo-list/README.md

 ## Roadmap

-- [ ] The plan is to store user input in cookies to transform the to-do list into a usable tool
+- [x] Refactor the list so that it includes the concept of immutability.
+- [x] Add a show/hide completed tasks button.
+- [x] Add a Mark all as done button.

 ## Status